athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 do this by defining lists of hyperparameter values to try that are combined into a list.
 We will try a small number of configurations to ensure the example executes in a reasonable amount of time.
-The completemodelconfigs() function is listed below.
+The complete modelconfigs() function is listed below.

 ```